equinix-labs/terraform-on-equinix-workshop/docs/part2.md

 ### 2. Resources

-Define a new metal project a set your organization ID
+Define a new metal project and set your organization ID

 ```hcl
 resource "equinix_metal_project" "project" {